-In a large and deep sauce pan, melt the butter and put the RAW rice in with the butter.
-Stir and let the rice kernels toast in the butter until they just start to turn bright white, then add 3 cups chicken broth, stir, COVER and turn heat down super low and cook the rice for 20 minutes.
-After 20 minutes, remove from heat and fluff with a fork.
-Set aside.
+In a large sauce pan, melt the butter over medium heat and add the RAW rice.
+Stir and let the rice kernels toast in the butter for a couple minutes, then add 3 cups chicken broth.
+Stir, COVER and turn heat down super low and cook the rice for 15 minutes.
+After 15 minutes, remove from heat and fluff with a fork.
+Keep covered and set aside.

 2 cloves of garlic minced